amironoff/amironoff.github.io/_posts/2017-10-10-python-azure-blob-storage.markdown

 ## Conclusion

 SDKs are great because they usually save us a lot of effort.
-Except when they don't work :) In such cases it's useful to know your options, understand the hidden technology layers and, when necessary, go down a level to solve the task in time.
+Except when they don't work :) In such cases it's useful to know your options, understand the hidden technology layers and, when necessary, go down a level to solve the task on time.

 [1]: https://github.com/Azure/azure-storage-python
 [2]: https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1